A series of one day conferences on the Rome Season for A-Level students.

 Royal Shakespeare Theatre, The Other Place and Clore Learning Centre, Stratford-upon-Avon

-£30 per student per conference (RSC Education Members), £35 per student per conference (non-Members)
+£30 per student per conference (RSC Education Members), £35 per student per conference (non-Members).
+This includes a ticket to the evening performance.

 How to book